Vincent Rose: Career

 In 1921, the estate of Giovanni Ricordi and the music publishing firm he founded, Casa Ricordi — the publisher of Puccini's operas — sued all parties associated with the song, "Avalon", claiming the melody was "lifted" from the aria "E lucevan le stelle" from Puccini's opera Tosca.
 The court found for Puccini and his publisher, and they were awarded $25,000 in damages, plus all future print royalties earned by "Avalon".
 The composer and his heirs, however, continued to receive performance royalties under an agreement reached with Ricordi for payment of only $1.
-Such royalties amounted to a very significant amount of money during the remainder of the 20th century, certainly far more than the $25,000 paid in damages to the publisher.
+Such royalties amounted to a very significant amount of money during the remainder of the 20th century, far more than the $25,000 paid in damages to the publisher.

 Songwriters on Parade

 In the late 1930s and early 1940s Rose and several of his fellow hitmakers formed a revue called Songwriters on Parade, performing all across the eastern seaboard on the Loew's and Keith circuits.